opulo-inc/ohai/docs/lumen/x-gantry/index.md

 *   Set `timing-pulley` height on `NEMA-17-stepper-motor` shaft with `x-pulley-spacer-jig`

 *  Tighten the first `set-screw` into the flat region found on the `NEMA-17-stepper-motor` shaft, before tightening the second `set-screw`

 *   Tighten each `set-screw` to 0.5 N/M

 	<img src="images/image34.webp"/>

 ### Install `NEMA-17-stepper-motor` onto `x-motor-mount`

-*	Orient `NEMA-17-stepper-motor` onto `x-motor-mount` so that the motor's connector is facing the backside of the print as shown in the image below
+*	Orient `NEMA-17-stepper-motor` onto `x-motor-mount` so that the motor's connector is facing the backside of the print as shown in the image

 	<img src="images/motor-connector-orientation.webp"/>

 *   Bolt `NEMA-17-stepper-motor` onto x-`motor-mount` with 4x `M3x8-bolt`

-	*   Tighten these bolts to 0.5 N/M

 	<img src="images/image4.webp"/>

+!!!note "Torque Spec"

+	Tighten these bolts to 0.5 N/M

 ### Install `XY-limit-switch-board` onto `x-motor-mount`

 *  Install `XY-limit-switch-board` onto `x-motor-mount` and secure it with 2x `m3x12-self-tapping-flat-head-screw`

+	<img src="images/install-xy-limit-switch-board.webp" />

 * Tighten each screw in place with the electic torque driver

-	<img src="images/install-xy-limit-switch-board.webp" />

-### Install `belt-tensioner-arm` onto `x-idler mount`
+### Install nut into into `x-idler mount`

-*  If you have not already done so, assemble 1x `belt-tensioner-arm`

-	!!!note "For reference building this sub-assembly, visit the [Y Gantry OHAI page](../y-gantry/#prepare-belt-tensioner-arm)"

 * Install 1x `M5-lock-nut` into `x-idler-mount`

 	<img src="images/install-belt-tensioner-arm-nut.webp"/>

+### Install Belt Tension Arm onto X Idler Mount

-*   Install `belt-tensioner-arm` onto `x-idler-mount`
+*   Install `belt-tensioner-arm` onto `x-idler-mount` as shown

 	<img src="images/place-belt-tensioner-arm.webp"/>

+	!!! danger "Insert the correct direction"

+		The acorn nut should be resting against the x-idler mount when installed correctly

 *   Bolt `belt-tensioner-arm` to `x-idler-mount` with 1x `M5x40-socket-head-bolt`

+	!!! danger "Don't Overtighten"

-	*   Avoid over tightening the bolt! `belt-tensioner-arm` should be able to pivot smoothly without much resistance.
+		`belt-tensioner-arm` should be able to pivot smoothly without much resistance.
-	*   Ensure the belt-tensioner-arm is installed correctly on x-idler-mount (IE not backwards)
-		*   The acorn nut should be resting against the x-idler mount when installed correctly

 	<img src="images/bolt-belt-tensioner-arm.webp"/>